AdKats/AdKats/README.md

     Access'</b> - Whether the 'moveme' command will require whitelisting.
 Admins are always allowed to use it.<br/>
 * <b>'Static Player Whitelist'</b> - Static list of players plugin-side that will be able to teamswap.<br/>
 * <b>'Use Database
     Whitelist'</b> - Whether to use 'adkat_teamswapwhitelist' table in the database for player whitelisting.
-Plugin must be disabled and re-enabled (or db settings changed) to update whitelist from database, admin names are cached in the plugin to save bandwidth.<br/>
+Plugin must be disabled and re-enabled (or db settings changed) to update whitelist from database, whitelisted names are cached in the plugin to save bandwidth.<br/>
 * <b>'Ticket Window
     High'</b> - When either team is above this ticket count, then nobody (except admins) will be able to use teamswap.
 <br/>